 e-CNY’s big stress test will be the Beijing Winter Olympics, which is a mere 5 months away.
 It will be rolled out more broadly within China.
 It will also be introduced to all the athletes, which is a natural, if not "sneaky", way for the e-CNY to internationalize the RMB.

 The e-CNY-Olympics nexus will not only be a test of narrative, but also a test of product and technology.
 We can assume that there will be coverage of the potentially sinister, “big brotherly” intent of the e-CNY.
 There will surely be a handful of athletes from the West who will refuse to use it due to a litany of valid privacy or security reasons, and garner most of the attention.
-But there will also be athletes from countries who either aren't concerned about China as much, or aren’t advanced enough, so accessing the technology is more valuable than the possible abuse of said technology.
+But there will also be athletes from countries which either aren't concerned about China as much, or aren’t advanced enough, so accessing the technology is more valuable than the possible abuse of said technology.
 Privacy, by and large, is a first-world problem.

 So the technology and product questions that e-CNY must be able to answer when the Winter Olympic rolls around are: